NoorAldeenAbuShehadeh/NoorAldeenAbuShehadeh/README.md

 <br>

-- 🌱 I am in the last semester of studying computer engineering at An-Najah National University.
+- 🎓 Studied Computer Engineering at An-Najah National University.

-- 🌱 I am finish training at Gaza Sky Geeks as Front End Developer using React.js.

-- 🎓 Expected graduatin date is january 2024.

-- 😄 Fun fact: I love Cars(🚗), explore nature outdoors(🌴), and Photography(📷).

 - 📫 How to reach me **anooraldeen9@gmail.com**